benchristel/process-to-processes/src/programming/foundational-concepts/processes.md

   return result
 }

-let deciphered = caesarCipher("terng junyr")
+let deciphered = caesarCipher("terng juvgr junyr")
 ```

-If you can simulate in your head (or on paper) the process of running this code, you will obtain the knowledge of what the ciphertext `"terng junyr"` means, just as well as if you had run the program on a computer.
+If you can simulate in your head (or on paper) the process of running this code, you will obtain the knowledge of what the ciphertext `"terng juvgr junyr"` means, just as well as if you had run the program on a computer.
 The mental process is _equivalent_ to the computerized one—though it is quite a bit less efficient.

 This is not true for every program, however.
 Consider this one: